-The presence of Trichostrongylus tenuis, a parasitic threadworm which lives in the gut of red grouse, has been known for more than 100 years.
-Its impact on red grouse is often referred to as Strongylosis or the strongyle worm.
-Over the past 35 years, research by the GWCT has established that the strongyle worm can cause cyclical fluctuations in grouse numbers every 4-5 years.
-We have attempted to reduce the impact of worms on grouse and to prevent these cycles.
+The presence of Trichostrongylus tenuis, a parasitic strongyle threadworm, which lives in the guts of red grouse has been known for more than 100 years.
+Its impact on red grouse is often referred to as the disease strongylosis.
+Research started in the 1980s by the GWCT established that infection with strongyle worms can cause 4-6 year cyclical fluctuations in grouse numbers.

-Medicated grit was developed in the 1980s by the Strathclyde Chemical Company.
-The original drug used in medicated grit was fenbendazole (part of the benzimidazole group of drugs), sold by Hoechst Animal Health under the trade name of Panacur.
-The benzimidazole group of drugs are ideal because they are not soluble in water, do not break down in sunlight and work well as split dose drugs.
+Medicated grit was first developed in the 1980s by the Strathclyde Chemical Company.
+The original drug used in medicated grit was fenbendazole, part of the benzimidazole group of drugs, sold by Hoechst Animal Health under the trade name of Panacur.
+The benzimidazole group of drugs are ideal because they are not soluble in water, do not break down in sunlight and work well as a drug taken in split doses.
 Split dose drugs work by allowing the animal to take in small amounts of the anthelmintic over a period of days, which then accumulates in the body and kills the strongyle worms.

-Medicated grit is only available under licence, a veterinarian prescription is required to purchase medicated grit from the manufacturers.
-Evidence of high strongyle burdens in the grouse population will be required by the veterinarian before they can dispense the appropriate prescription.
+Medicated grit is only available under licence.
+A veterinarian prescription is now required before purchasing medicated grit from the manufacturers.
+Evidence of high strongyle burdens in grouse will be required by the veterinarian before they can dispense the appropriate prescription.

 Original medicated grit

-Early experiments by the Trust showed that this type of medicated grit was associated with an average 44% reduction in worm burdens in grouse by an average of 44% and increased grouse productivity by 40%, largely through improving chick survival.
-Reducing parasites helps to improve body condition in grouse and reduces scent emission, making the birds less vulnerable to mammalian predators when breeding.
+Early experiments by the Trust showed that this type of medicated grit was associated with an average 44% reduction in worm burdens in grouse and an increased grouse productivity of 40%, the latter largely through improving chick survival.
+Reducing parasites helps to improve body condition in adult grouse and also reduces their scent emission, making the birds less vulnerable to mammalian predators when breeding.

 New medicated grit

 This temperature-resistant persistency brought a new problem.
-To comply with the law, the medicated grit containing the drug has to be withdrawn from grouse 28 days before grouse were harvested and consumed as food.
-To do this, the new medicated grit was placed in a box with a lid to prevent access by grouse before and during the shooting season.
+To comply with the law, the medicated grit containing the drug has to be withdrawn from grouse 28 days before grouse are harvested and consumed as food.
+To do this, the new medicated grit was placed in a box with a lid, which could be closed to prevent access by grouse before and during the shooting season.

 Figure 1: Average annual worm burden in autumn-shot adult grouse